 4. Training staff from a distance

-Remote workers are obviously not a new concept, but in the age of the Covid-19 pandemic, the remote workforce has increased exponentially.
+The remote workforce has been utilized heavily during the pandemic years.
+Even though it's not a necessity anymore, brands are still keen on training staff to offer remote support as they saw how it improves their overall CX.
+Plus, consumers got used to having online support wherever they go.
 While there are many advantages of having a remote workforce, it is not without its challenges either.
-Many brands were unprepared to adequately train staff via online means, and faced issues with communicating effectively, fostering engagement amongst remote staff and creating a rich company culture, and monitoring employee performance.
+Many brands don't know how to go about training staff online, which means issues with communicating effectively, fostering engagement amongst remote staff and creating a rich company culture, and monitoring employee performance.

 Solving each of these challenges is not only important to ensure that daily operations continue to function properly and productively, but also to ensure that the customer base is receiving the best possible service and attention as well.

-One medium you can employ to secure employees' full understanding and capabilities of explaining the features of you furniture is video.
+One medium you can employ to secure employees' full understanding and capabilities of explaining the features of your furniture is video.

-Here's an example where on of our customers wanted to show the different parts their office chair is made of.
-You can easily extend this kind of video with more details such as a voice over explaining the benefits of the different parts or which ever way you want to educate staff on new products.
+Here's an example where one of our customers wanted to show the different parts their office chair is made of.
+You can easily extend this kind of video with more details such as a voice-over explaining the benefits of the different parts or whichever way you want to educate staff on new products.